Making disks available on your own machine

 username=login password=heslo domain=NTFI

-Making the home directory available to
+The actual accessing of the home directory to

 /mnt/fi-home